PolyhedralDev/Substrate/README.md

 # Substrate
-Substrate is a high-performance scripting engine for data-driven Java applications
+Substrate is a high-performance scripting engine & language for data-driven Java applications